isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [Concurrency tools](#Rconc-tools)
 * [Testing tools](???)

-There are many other kinds of tools, such as source code depositories, build tools, etc., but those are beyond the scope of these guidelines.
+There are many other kinds of tools, such as source code repositories, build tools, etc., but those are beyond the scope of these guidelines.

 ##### Note